socrata/eurybates/README.md

 <!---
 Provide code examples and explanations of how to get the project.
 -->

-Currently we only support using Eurybates as a Maven/Ivy Dependency that is hosted in artifactory and therefore can only be referenced internally within Socrata.

 To include Eurybates in your SBT Project

-Ensure you have the Socrata Artifactory Resolver added the list of resolvers
+Ensure you have the Socrata CloudBees Resolver added the list of resolvers

 ```
 resolvers ++= Seq(